makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

 ### Transfer-dilution trade-off and Curse of Multilinguality

 * Model capacity is constrained [by] memory and speed during training and inf
-* per-language capacity decreases as we increase the number of languages.
-While
+* per-language capacity decreases as we increase the number of languages
-  * low-resource language performance can be improved by adding similar higher-resource languages during pretraining, the
+  * low-resource language performance can be improved by adding similar higher-resource languages
   * overall downstream performance suffers from this capacity dilution (Arivazhagan+ 2019)
-* Figure 2, which shows XNLI performance vs the number of languages the model
+* Figure 2, which shows XNLI performance vs the number of languages
   * from 7 to 15 ... improves performance, especially on low resource
   * Beyond this point ... degrades performance across all languages
-  * same trend can be observed for models trained on the larger CommonCrawl Cor
+  * same trend can be observed for models trained on the larger CommonCrawl
-* issue is even more prominent when the capacity of the model is small.
-To show
+* issue is even more prominent when the capacity of the model is small
   * we pretrain models on Wikipedia Data in 7, 30 and 100 languages
-  * As we add more languages, we make the Transformer wider by increasing the hidden size from 768 to 960 to 1152.
-In
+  * As we add more languages, we make the Transformer wider by increasing the hidden size from 768 to 960 to 1152
   * Figure 4: added capacity allows XLM-30 to be on par with XLM-7, thus
   * The added capacity for XLM-100, however, is not enough and it still lags behind due to higher vocabulary dilution
     (recall from Sec 3 that we used a fixed vocab size of 150K for all models)

-### High-resource/Low-resource trade-off.
-The
+### High-resource/Low-resource trade-off

-* allocation of the model capacity across languages is controlled by several
+* allocation of the model capacity across languages is controlled by
   * training set size, the
   * size of the shared subword vocabulary, and the
   * rate at which we sample training examples from each language
 * We study the effect of sampling on the performance of high-resource (English and French) and low-resource (Swahili and Urdu) languages for an XLM-100 model trained on Wikipedia
-  * similar trend for the construction of the subword vocab)
+  * similar trend for the construction of the subword vocab
   * varying the α parameter which controls the exponential smoothing of the language sampling rate.
-Similar to Lample and Conneau (2019),
+Similar to Lample and Conneau (2019), we use a
-    * we use a sampling rate proportional to the number of sentences in each corpus
+    * sampling rate proportional to the number of sentences in each corpus
     * higher values of α see batches of high-resource languages more often
-    * overall: performance, we found 0.3 to be an optimal value for α
+    * overall: in performance, we found 0.3 to be an optimal value for α

 ### Importance of Capacity and Vocabulary Size 5

-* scaling the size of the shared vocabulary (the vocabulary capacity) can improve the performance of multilingual models on downstream tasks.
-To
+* scaling the size of the shared vocabulary (the vocabulary capacity) can improve the performance of multilingual models on downstream tasks
 * we train XLM-100 models on Wikipedia data with different vocabulary sizes
-  * We keep the overall number of parameters constant by adjusting the width of
+  * We keep the overall number of parameters constant by adjusting the width
 * Figure 6
-  * fixed capacity, we observe a 2.8% increase in XNLI average accuracy as we increase the vocabulary size from 32K to 256K.
-This suggests that
+  * fixed capacity, we observe a 2.8% increase in XNLI average accuracy as we increase the vocabulary size from 32K to 256K
-* i.e. multilingual models can benefit from allocating a higher proportion of the total number of parameters to the embedding layer even though this
+* i.e. multilingual models can benefit from allocating a higher proportion of the parameters to the embedding layer
 * With bigger models, we believe that using a vocabulary of up to 2 million tokens with an adaptive softmax (Grave+ 2017; Baevski and Auli, 2018) should improve performance even further, but we leave this exploration to future
 * we use a vocabulary of 250k for XLM-R
-* same transformer architecture (BERT Base ) but with different vocabulary
+* same transformer architecture (BERT Base) but with different vocabulary
   * more than 3% gains in overall accuracy on XNLI by simply increasing the vocab size from 128k to 512k